 A few important items to note: It is dry and windy here.
 Someone gave us the tip to take chapstick, and that was spot on!
 Also, though the summer days were quite warm, the evenings cooled off quickly, so you’ll want to take jackets.
 The campground sits at an elevation of around 8,000 feet above sea level, which may take an adjustment if you are coming from a lower area.

-River Run RV Resort is part of the Sun Outdoors network, which seems to set a high standard.
+As its name implies, Sun Outdoors Rocky Mountains is part of the Sun Outdoors network, which seems to set a high standard.
 Lots of parks call themselves “resorts,” but some don’t add anything extra to deserve the title.
-River Run definitely does.
+This park definitely does.
 We felt it from the moment we checked in.

 We spent a rainy day playing in the community center, which was as fun for our teens as it looked for the younger kids.
 The mini-bowling is great for families, and the game room had activities for all ages.
 We grabbed lunch at the attached bar & grill.
 While the food was pretty typical fare, we appreciated having the option onsite.